avgcampos/myfempy/README.md

 ## About

-**Myfempy** is a python package based on finite element method to multiphysics analysis.
+**myfempy** is a python package based on finite element method to multiphysics analysis.
 The code is open source and *intended for educational and scientific purposes only, not recommended to commercial use*.
 You can help us by contributing with a donation on the main project page, send us a email [3deasycaebr.contato@gmail.com]. **If you use myfempy in your research, the  developers would be grateful if you could cite in your work.**

 ## Installation